Lower Coal Creek Flood Reduction

 || Alternatives analysis, public involvement.

 The community will have several opportunities to provide input over the course of the project.
-The Project Team hosted a booth at the city’s Spring Forward Expo in April 2013 and had a meeting with the Newport Shores Homeowners Association in October 2013 and March 2014.
-The City of Bellevue hosted a Public Forum on May 12, 2014 at the Newport Shores Yacht Club to hear the public’s thoughts on potential alternatives, and additional public approaches will be planned for future stages of the project.
+The Project Team hosted a booth at the city’s Spring Forward Expo in April 2013, had a meeting with the Newport Shores Homeowners Association in October 2013 and March 2014.
+The City of Bellevue hosted a Public Forum on May 12, 2014 at the Newport Shores Yacht Club to hear the public’s thoughts on potential alternatives.
+Additional public approaches will be planned for future stages of the project.
 Public input will help the city understand flooding problems and select a flood risk reduction alternative.

 How can I stay informed?